 Media Interfaces were created to specify the IP address and port range in which the Avaya SBCE will accept media streams on each interface.
-Packets leaving the interfaces of the Avaya SBCE will advertise this IP address, and one of the ports in this range as the listening IP address and port in which it will accept media from the Call Server or the Trunk Server.
+Packets leaving the interfaces of the Avaya SBCE will advertise this IP address, and one of the ports in this range as the listening IP address and port in which it will accept media from the Call or the Trunk Server.

 To add the Media Interface in the enterprise direction, select Media Interface from the Device Specific Settings menu on the left-hand side, select the device being managed and click the Add button (not shown).
 On the Add Media Interface screen, enter an appropriate Name for the Media Interface.
-Under IP Address, select from the drop-down menus the network and IP address to be associated with this interface.
+Under IP Address, select from the drop-down menus the network and IP address associated with the private interface of the SBCE (A1).
 The Port Range was left at the default values of 35000-40000.
 Click Finish.

-A Media Interface facing the public side was similarly created with the name Public_med, as shown below.
-Under IP Address, the network and IP address to be associated with this interface was selected.
+A Media Interface facing the public network side was similarly created with the name Public_med, as shown below.
+Under IP Address, the network and IP address associated with the public interface of the SBCE (B1) were selected from the drop-down menus.
 The Port Range was left at the default values.
 Click Finish.